-Cinderella didn’t have the privilege of having a dishwasher in her day, but this saved her the trouble of deciphering what each cycle does.
-If you’re in confusion – a pre-wash crisis one might say – as to what ‘Speed60’, ‘SaniWash’ and the infuriatingly vague ‘Normal’ means, you have come to the right place.
-Canstar Blue brings you a guide on what to expect from each dishwasher cycle and what it’s intended for, so you can call us the fairy godmother, just without the wand.
+Cinderella didn’t have the privilege of having a dishwasher in her day, but we’re pretty sure this guide would have helped her avoid hours of skimming through the instruction manual.
+If you’re confused about the ‘Speed60’, ‘SaniWash’ and the infuriatingly vague ‘Normal’ setting, then you have come to the right place.
+Canstar Blue gives a rundown on what to expect from several common dishwasher cycles and what type of task each program is best suited to ─ you can call us your fairy godmother, just without the wand.

 While not every cycle featured below will be available with your unit, this guide aims to offer a general idea of what type of wash to use when you’re putting on your next load.
 We’ll run through a number of cycles in this guide but note that specific names might vary on your dishwasher: